 * I have years of specialized experience working with hope-focused strategies and interventions, in both counselling and research.
 I am listed as a Hope Studies Practitioner Affiliate and Hope Studies Research Affiliate on the website for Hope Studies Central at the University of Alberta.
 My publications from this work include:

-In my counselling practice, I work from a solution-focused and strengths-based orientation, and use techniques from approaches such as positive psychology, cognitive-behavioural psychology, and hope-focused* counselling, depending on your needs and the issues that bring you to counselling.
+In my counselling practice, I work from a solution-focused and strengths-based orientation, and use techniques from approaches such as positive psychology, cognitive-behavioural psychology, existential psychology, accelerated resolution therapy, and hope-focused* counselling, depending on your needs and the issues that bring you to counselling.

 When it comes to performance psychology, I work from a holistic performer first, performance second approach.
 While mental skills training is important and useful, it is often very effective to address performance needs while also considering the needs of the whole person.
 My experience in working with performance needs, as well as my Masters research with elite-level figure skaters, indicates that things that happen outside a performance setting – the stresses that can affect all of us in our daily lives – can impact people on a personal level and start to affect their performance.